microsoft/pxt-adafruit/docs/lessons/glowing-pendulum/quiz-answers.md

 let accelerationAbsolute = Math.abs(acceleration)
 ```

-## 4. Write the code to use the acceleration value from question 3 to set the brightness on the BBC micro:bit.
+## 4. Write the code to use the acceleration value from question 3 to set the brightness on the @boardname@.

 <br/>